edannenberg/kubler/README.md

 | Portage Tree    | Categorized collection of ebuilds, Gentoo ships with ~20k ebuilds |
 | Portage Overlay | Additional ebuild repository maintained by the community/yourself |

-### Every Image needs A Home - Working Dirs And Namespaces
+### Every Image needs a Home - Working Dirs and Namespaces

 To accommodate different use cases there are three types of working dirs: